isomerpages/moe-eliasparkpri/_about-us/Principal's Message.md

 excitement and hope.
 <br>Together — teachers, parents, partners and pupils — we will continue to
-nurture the hearts and minds of every child, keeping our school rooted in strong values while reaching confidently toward the future.</p>
+nurture the hearts and minds of every child, keeping our school rooted in strong values while reaching confidently towards the future.</p>
 <p>With warm regards,
 <br><strong>Mdm Nurazian Bajuri</strong>
 <br><strong>Principal</strong>